HusseinBakri/TransformMeshToGIFSprite/README.md

 Apperantly on Linux, Blender Python interpreter can see the system level python modules.
 Not sure if that is applicable to MS Windows 10.
 Did not try that yet!

 #### Other requirements
-Install graphicsmagick which allows us to create a GIF file from a bunch of images files setting delay etc....
-Of course there are other tools if you wish to use.
-On Mac OS, install it via HomeBrew:
+Install graphicsmagick which allows us to create a GIF file from a bunch of image files setting delay etc....
+Of course there are other tools that you can use.
+On Mac OS, install graphicsmagick via HomeBrew:

 ```
 brew install graphicsmagick